mt2-erlangen/latex-template/README.md

 Before writing your report please add your personal information to the project.
 You can do this by editing the respective fields in `projektarbeit.tex`:
 - Your name/immatriculation number
 - Title
-- Language: If you want to write in English start with project.tex, if you want to write in German start with projektarbeit.txt.
+- Language: If you want to write in English start with `project.tex`, if you want to write in German start with `projektarbeit.tex`.

 Finally, you are ready to add some content :smiley: